TechForPalestine/badges/README.md

 It is valuable to have these badges on as many repos as possible.
 However, in some cases these badges will be contentious.
-We would suggest adding them to your own repos, and then mentioning publicly or in your communities that you has done so.
+We would suggest adding them to your own repos, and then mentioning publicly or in your communities that you have done so.
 Merely seeing them will allow people already sympathetic to join the cause, and allow those who do not know what to think know that there is support for Palestine within tech.